Paul-Dempsey/pachde1/dev-notes/svg-theme.md

 This may be unwieldy to author in regards to start/end coordinates, requiring multiple dimension-dependent gradients.
 It may be that both stop-targeting and gradient refs are needed.

-Unlike SVG, the theme colors in the json are full Rack-style RGB + Alpha colors, so we don't need to add complexity of separately targeting opacity (although that is possible).
+Unlike SVG, the theme colors in the json are full RGB + Alpha colors, so we don't need to add complexity of separately targeting opacity (although that is possible).

 ## Example theme

-Not everything you see here may be implemented (e.g. gradient defs), but the scheme is easily extended this way.
+Not everything you see here may be implemented (e.g. gradient defs/refs), but the scheme is easily extended.

 ```json
 [